Corsair Logo

 Corsair Logo History

-At the time of launch, the company had a different name – Corsair Microsystems, which was approved in 1994 during the official registration.
+At the time of launch, the company was named Corsair Microsystems, which was approved in 1994 during the official registration.
 Later, the name was changed to Corsair Gaming.
 However, the rebranding did not affect the range of products produced, which still included various computer-related items.

 To enliven the identity and add creativity and originality, designers proposed an unusual logo.
 It is unsuitable for a digital equipment manufacturer but perfectly resonates with its name, as the black sailboat symbolizes pirates, i.e., corsairs.
-The fact is that the term originated from the Latin word “cursus,” meaning “course.”
+The term originated from the Latin word “cursus,” meaning “course.”
 This meaning perfectly matches the concept of a company engaged in future technologies.
-Therefore, the sails inflated by the wind look like thin plates, resembling memory boards and other small modules, carrying into the boundless ocean of computer developments.
+Therefore, the sails inflated by the wind look like thin plates, resembling memory boards and other small modules, carried into the boundless ocean of computer developments.

 What is Corsair?